 - There are competitive bidders and you enter the process as one of the bidders

 The judge will decide on the bid increments based on factors like the offering price and the number of bidders.
-Increments can be anywhere from $500 to $5,000 or more.
-He/She will keep asking for more bids, auction style until there is only one buyer left standing.
+Increments can be anywhere from $500 to $5,000 or more and will continue until only one bidder remains.

 If you are the “last person standing” you must give a personal check to the court for 10% of the overbid amount and you will proceed to close.
 If you are not the court will return your original 10% deposit in about 10 days.